More snowmobilers, more business

 From the parking areas, snowmobilers can walk into town.

-The routes also allow for access to the gas station at the corner of 73rd and Phoenix Street and to hotels on Veterans Blvd. and Dewey Court.
+The routes will also allow for access to the gas station at the corner of 73rd and Phoenix Street and to hotels on Veterans Blvd. and Dewey Court.

 Signs direct snowmobile drivers to their destinations.